 We used a bit of Turbinado raw cane sugar was used on top to give them some sweetness inside and you could add a sprinkle to the top.

-• All purpose flour too but make sure you measure flour properly or they will be too dense.
+You want to include some All purpose flour too but make sure you measure flour properly or they will be too dense.

-• Baking powder will allow it to rise properly and a bit of salt
+A bit of Baking powder will allow it to rise properly and a bit of salt

 Beyond this I use non stick cooking spray OR baking paper liners inside the muffin tin.
 If you want some honey or melted butter when they are served you’d want those on hand too.
 You can add hot dogs and make these as corn dog bites too.

-How to Make Honey Cornbread Muffins
+How Long to Bake Cornbread Muffins

-Cornmeal Muffins Recipe
+Cornbread Muffins Recipe

 Equipment